microsoft/X-Mem/src/README.md

 	- Multi-threading support
 	- Large page support

-Extensibility: modularity via C++ object-oriented principles
+Extensibility: Modularity via C++ object-oriented principles
 	- Supports rapid addition of new benchmark kernel routines
 	- Example: stream triad algorithm, impact of false sharing, etc. are possible with minor changes

 Cross-platform: Currently implemented for Windows and GNU/Linux on x86, x86-64, and x86-64 with AVX extensions CPUs
 	- Designed to allow straightforward porting to other operating systems and ISAs
-	- ARM port under development
+	- ARM port under development (currently implemented for GNU/Linux for 32-bit and 64-bit ARM)

 Memory throughput:
 	- Accurate measurement of sustained memory throughput to all levels of cache and memory